fbn-roussel/aws-sam-typescript-webpack-backend/README.md

-# AWS SAM - Monorep TypeScript Backend With Yarn & Webpack
+# AWS SAM - Monorepo TypeScript Backend With Yarn & Webpack

 This repository shows how to build & deploy a Typescript backend monorepo using AWS SAM, Yarn & Webpack.